-Brachioplasty: Get Your Arms in Athletic Shape
+Brachioplasty in Orlando: Get Your Arms in Athletic Shape

 An arm lift (brachioplasty) reduces or eliminates excess skin and fat from your upper arms.
 This procedure is popular with patients who have undergone major weight loss and now have loose skin hanging off their upper arms.
 It is also a favorite with women who simply want a tighter look on their arms.
 This procedure leaves you with more toned, tight arms that look better in all your outfits.

 The procedure is usually performed under general anesthesia:

 - In order to remove the unwanted skin, an incision that runs from near the elbow into the armpit is required

 - The incision is placed in the most inconspicuous location, generally the inner arm toward the back, but some scarring will always be visible